LsAntonio/60daysofudacity/README.md

 __What I learn:__
 In this lesson I learn about the implementation of a differencing attack over a database using the threshold query.
 Moreover, different functions can be applied in order to get information from databases.
 Also, data tend to be susceptible for such operations. _See notebook for day 6_

+# DAY 7 [11.7%]
+* Beginning with Lesson 5: Introducing Local and Global Differential Privacy [videos 1 – 4].
+* Reading section 2:  [page: 11 – 15] from the Book The Algorithmic Foundations of Differential Privacy.

+__What I learn:__
+I learn about two types of privacy, which are local and global privacy.
+In the first method, the data is altered with some type of noise.
+This method guarantees more protection for the users, since the data itself is been altered.
+On the other hand, in global privacy, the noise is added to the output of the query, instead of the data itself as with local privacy.
+From this context I think, that in some scenarios, global privacy could be more effective, since local privacy has an inherent resource cost.